gnikyt/laravel-shopify/CONTRIBUTING.md

 #### Locally

 We use PHPUnit to run tests.
-Simply run `composer install` and a symlink `phpunit` should be located in the `bin` directory.
+Simply run `composer install`.

-Next, run `bin/phpunit` and the rest will be taken care of.
-Upon any pull requests and merges, TravisCI will check the code to ensure all test suites pass.
+Next, run `vendor/bin/phpunit` and the rest will be taken care of.
+Upon any pull requests and merges.

-For quicker tests, be sure to disable coverage with `bin/php --no-coverage`.
+For quicker tests, be sure to disable coverage with `vendor/bin/phpunit --no-coverage`.

+### Checking style

+We use PHP-CS-Fixer to check for code style violations.

+To lint the code, simply run `composer lint`.

 #### Actions